Create a geo-distributed app solution to direct traffic with Azure and Azure Stack

 Add a new artifact selecting the build for the Azure Stack app.

-Add one more environment applying the Azure App Service Deployment.
+Add one more environment by applying the Azure App Service Deployment.

 Name the new environment Azure Stack.